 Are you confused by the all the options to prevent heartworm, fleas and intestinal worms in your cat?
 Here is our guide to the best options available; you should find all the common, safe and respected treatments found in your vet or pet supplies store.
 If it isn’t here, please ask!

-The chart above gives an overview of each product; protection against the parasites in RED is considered necessary in all cats, however we recommend including heartworm prevention.
+The chart above gives an overview of each product, with detailed descriptions below.
+Protection against the parasites in RED is considered necessary in all cats, however we recommend including heartworm prevention.
 The risk may be low but the consequences are severe if caught.
 Read more at Does my cat need heartworm prevention?

 Warning: NEVER use dog products on cats, especially those from the supermarket.
 If treating multiple animals, they may groom and lick each other so keep separated until the product is not visible.